 It is in this post-Snowden climate of mutual suspicion that governments now find themselves lobbying tech firms to install “backdoors” into their products, granting investigators access to the communications of suspected criminals.
 Meanwhile, data localization laws have gained greater traction in this post-Snowden environment, as governments, most notably in Brasilia and Moscow, look for ways to protect their citizen’s data from the prying eyes of foreign intelligence services (while preserving its utility for domestic spying).

-Moreover, as the domain name system (DNS) becomes a more decentralized and commercialized namespace — especially in light of the opening up of new set of generic top-level domain names (gTLDs) — and as country code top-level domains (ccTLDs) become more popular due to their geographic specificity and the jurisdictional loopholes they provide, many ccTLD operators are turning to presence requirements, requiring registrants to maintain a physical presence in their jurisdiction.
+Moreover, as the domain name system (DNS) becomes a more decentralized and commercialized namespace — especially in light of the opening up of new set of generic top-level domain names (gTLDs) — and as country code top-level domains (ccTLDs) become more popular due to their semantic reference to nations and the jurisdictional loopholes they provide, many ccTLD operators are turning to presence requirements, requiring registrants to maintain a physical presence in their jurisdiction.
 The irony of course is that while these presence requirements bolster the territorial integrity of a given ccTLD’s namespace, they also fuel the growth of commercialized ccTLDs offering cheap — or in some cases free — TLDs to users irrespective of geography, a phenomenon that has fueled the growth of what I refer to as the “offshore information economy”; an economy that like other iterations of offshoring (tax havens, gambling, flags of convenience, etc.), simultaneously reinforces and undermines notions of territorial sovereignty.

 And so, as nation-states continue to experiment with legal and regulatory frameworks designed to impose Westphalian frameworks on an inherently decentralized network of networks, regulating “only those aspects of digital life that are of official interest,” Scott and Jacob’s work serves as a prescient reminder of the risks involved in such sociological — or in this case sociotechnical — experimentation, and the pitfalls of ignoring the many forms of “metis” cultivated by the networked information society.